by Tony Vidler

 I think not on both counts.
 However, as I said earlier this is a very personal decision and I don’t think there is a clear rule for any professional in reality.
 For myself (after quite a few years now of being pretty active with social media and having made quite a few great mistakes along the way), this is pretty much how I play it with the main social media channels:

-If the answer is “no” then do not connect on Facebook.
+If the answer is “no” then do not “friend” on the personal social media channels.

-For me it is has become that simple.0
+For me it is has become that simple.

 All materials contained on this web site not otherwise subject to copyright of other parties are subject to the ownership rights of Tony Vidler.
 Tony Vidler authorises you to make a single copy of the content herein for your own personal, non-commercial, use while visiting the site.
 You agree that any copy made must include the Tony Vidler copyright notice in full.
 No other permission is granted to you to print, copy, reproduce, distribute, transmit, upload, download, store, display in public, alter, or modify the content contained on this web site.